ramadatta/CPgeneProfiler/README.md

 ##### **Input Requirements**
 * Path of a directory with multiple FASTA files (can be in multiple contigs)
-* Path of Carbapenamase Gene Database file (FASTA) directory
+* Path of Carbapenemase Gene Database file (FASTA) directory

 ##### **Requirements**